Skip to main content

 2D Photo of an electrical floor plan of a three-bedroom, two-bathroom house.
 The floor plan shows the placement of various electrical symbols, like surface ceiling lighting, single pole light switches, and wall lights.

-Make Electrical Plans With RoomSketcher
+Make Electrical Plans with RoomSketcher

 Recommended Reads